mumble-voip/mumble-www/hugo/content/downloads.md

 </div>

-Version 1.2.19 is the latest stable version of Mumble and was released on January 27, 2017.
+Version 1.3.0 RC2 is the latest stable version of Mumble and was released on June 25, 2019.

 Instructions on [verifying GPG signatures of Mumble downloads](https://github.com/mumble-voip/mumble-gpg-signatures/blob/master/gpg.txt) can be found in the linked document.